ductnn/Dockerfile/examples/nextjs/README.md

 ![Background](asset/nextjs-docker.png)

-NextJS Docker images is too big.
+NextJS Docker images is **too big**.
 So, this article will focus on the way optimize dockerfile for production.
 Here, i will use 2 ways for optimize docker images.

 ## Setup